EGLS MIDDLE SCHOOL NEWS

 ART — MRS. GRELK

-5th Grade: We started drawing our shoe patterns.
-Please bring or wear the same shoe to class on Monday.
-Sketch #20 is due on Monday, May 2.
+5th Grade: We are finishing our craypas project.
+Please bring or wear a shoe with an interesting pattern on the bottom to class on Monday.
+Sketch #19 is due on Monday, April 25.

-7th Grade: We were finishing the painting of an impressionistic-style landscape.
+7th Grade: We began painting a landscape in the impressionistic-style.
 No Sketch assignment.

 HIGH SCHOOL HAPPENINGS